aduo122/Crack-Coding-Interview/Leetcode.md

     for duplicates:
     if used or (i > 0 and nums[i] == nums[i-1] and !used[i-1]): continue //make sure to use the previous letter first

+    Caution! before trans list, do a deep copy!